Lupin Flour Bread Recipe

 Notes

 You might notice some yellow specs in my slices.
-This might be because I did not whip the egg yolks before I included them in the rest of the recipe, so I made sure to include that in the instructions below.
+This might be because I did not whip the egg yolks enough before I included them in the rest of the recipe, so I made sure to include that in the instructions below.

 Lupin Flour Bread